 Many states require drivers to get safety inspections to ensure that vehicles on the road are in good condition.
-And emissions inspections help to protect air quality.
-In Pennsylvania, most drivers must get emissions and safety inspections every year.
+Emissions inspections are required to protect air quality.
+In Pennsylvania, drivers must get emissions and safety inspections every year.

 Key Highlights